Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 How Competitor Keyword Analysis Supports SEO Growth

 The clearest benefit is that it replaces vague planning with visible evidence.
-If several competing pages rank for terms that your site does not cover, that is a strong sign there may be a topical gap.
-If competitors repeatedly rank with comparison pages, templates, glossaries, calculators, or detailed guides while your site only offers short informational posts, that tells you something about the format search engines are rewarding for that query group.
+If several competing pages rank for terms that your site does not cover, that may indicate a topical gap.
+If competitors repeatedly rank with comparison pages, templates, glossaries, calculators, or detailed guides while your site only offers short informational posts, that tells you something about what users and search results currently reward for that query group.

 Finding Keyword Gaps